 Leaving God’s covering

 The consequences of sin and death don’t come because God is striking us for our disobedience.
-Rather, they come because we have chosen not to follow God and His ways or to pursue Him for direction and wisdom in an area of our life.
-Therefore we’ve left God’s covering and we’ve chosen to abide in the enemy’s camp and, as a result, we receive his deviant form of “blessings,” (which scripture defines as the “curse”)– disease, torment, and early death.
+Rather, they come when we choose not to follow God and His ways or to pursue Him for direction and wisdom in one or more areas of our life.
+Therefore, we’ve left God’s covering and we’ve chosen to walk into and abide in the enemy’s camp.
+As a result, we receive his deviant form of “blessings,” (which scripture defines as the “curse”)– disease, loss, mental torment, and early death.
+The thief’s purpose is to draw us away from the abundant life and blessings that God has prepared for us.

 I call heaven and earth to record this day against you, [that] I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live.
 Deuteronomy 30:19 KJV

 Why does God put such a hard line down between life and death?
 The Word is clear that to whomever we choose to obey, his servant we are.
 If we choose to walk in unforgiveness, resentment, bitterness, etc., whose ways are we following?
-Are they God’s ways?
+Whose kingdom are we promoting?
+Are they God’s ways or the enemy’s?

 Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?
 Romans 6:16 KJV